Key Takeaways

 Be wary of requests for sensitive information

-The purpose of zoom phishing attacks is to harvest sensitive information from the victims.
-A legitimate email would never ask you to send such information through email.
-Therefore, this is a major red flag when it comes to detecting phishing emails.
+The purpose of Zoom phishing attacks is to harvest sensitive information from the victims.
+A legitimate email would never ask you to send such information.
+Therefore, this is a major red flag for detecting phishing emails.

 Check the content of the email

-Typically, a phishing email would contain numerous spelling mistakes and grammatical errors.
-Legitimate emails from companies will never contain such mistakes as they have dedicated teams of employees who write emails on their behalf.
+Typically, a phishing email contains numerous spelling and grammatical errors.
+Legitimate emails from companies will never contain such mistakes, as they have dedicated teams of employees who write emails on their behalf.
 It’s better to check for the genuineness of the sender if the email body contains any spelling mistakes or grammatical errors.

 Check for suspicious links

 Zoom phishing emails come with a gateway.
-It can be in the form of redirection to a fake website or an attachment that needs to be downloaded.
+It can take the form of a redirect to a fake website or an attachment that needs to be downloaded.
 Genuine companies never ask you to download any such attachments or click any such links.

 Check for free offers or coupons

 Phishing emails usually contain offers that sound very attractive.
-The objective is to make the victim click on the link for availing of the offer.
+The objective is to make the victim click on the link to avail of the offer.
 This starts the process of redirecting the victims to a bogus website or getting them to download a malicious attachment.

 Explore Here: 31 Cybersecurity Awareness Ideas from Security Leaders

-Threat actors have found ways to evade the barriers of spam filters and land their phishing emails in the inboxes of recipients.
-Some ways to prevent zoom phishing attacks are mentioned below:
+Threat actors have found ways to evade spam filters and land their phishing emails in recipients’ inboxes.
+Some ways to prevent Zoom phishing attacks are mentioned below:

 - Use awareness training tools like TSAT for creating employee security awareness training.
-Moreover, this tool can provide the organization with handy information about the status of their employees in terms of cyber vulnerability.
-Along with this, it also provides employees with useful awareness training at the end of the campaign.
+Moreover, this tool can provide the organization with handy information about the status of its employees in terms of cyber vulnerability.
+In addition, it provides employees with useful awareness training at the end of the campaign.

 - Use Multi-Factor Authentication (MFA) to add an extra layer of protection.
 This can enhance the security of sensitive information.
-Moreover, MFA is a very user-friendly defense mechanism for the end-user.
-Along with this, MFA comes with Single-Sign-On (SSO) solution.
-It helps in the prevention of losing data due to password misplacement.
+Moreover, MFA is a very user-friendly security mechanism for end users.
+Additionally, MFA includes a Single Sign-On (SSO) solution.
+It helps prevent data loss due to misplaced passwords.

-- Use Phishing Incident Response Tools like TPIR to secure the organization from emails from suspicious domains in the future.
+- Use Phishing Incident Response tools like TPIR to protect the organization from future emails from suspicious domains.
 You can report the email, and it will send it to the trash.
 It removes reported malicious emails directly from the user’s inbox.

-- Encrypt all the sensitive information possessed by the organization about clients and their systems.
+- Encrypt all sensitive information the organization holds about clients and their systems.

 - Implement DMARC like TDMARC to secure your domain against forgery and misuse.
 Limiting phishing attacks that use your organization’s domain can save the organization’s reputation and client relationships.

-- Conduct VAPT to test the organization for vulnerabilities and upgrade the systems accordingly to satisfy the standard of cyber security required.
+- Conduct VAPT to assess the organization’s vulnerabilities and upgrade systems accordingly to meet the required cybersecurity standards.

 “If you’re proactive, you focus on preparing.
 If you’re reactive, you end up focusing on repairing.”